-The Council is a "controller" of the personal information you provide when enrolling for a nursery or school, applying for an education service or participating in groups or activities provided by Education Resources.
+The Council is a "controller" of the personal information you provide when enrolling for a nursery or school, applying for an education service, or participating in groups or activities provided by Education Resources.

-Information we collect from you about you and your child at enrolment
+Information we collect from you about you and your child at enrolment.

-When you enrol for a nursery or school, we ask for the following information:
+When you enrol for a nursery or school, we ask for the following information: parent/carer contact details (name, address, phone, email).

-- parent/carer contact details (name, address, phone, email); - the child's name, date of birth, gender and address; - information about medical conditions, additional support needs, religion and ethnicity; - any information you may wish to provide about family circumstances.
+the child's name, date of birth, gender, and address.

+information about medical conditions, additional support needs, religion, and ethnicity. any information you may wish to provide about family circumstances.

-Information we collect at other times
+Information we collect at other times.

 We will also collect information at other times such as when you apply for a benefit, request a services or other support.
 We will provide an additional privacy notice at these times.

-- When you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
-We will also ask for information about your income for education benefits applications. - If you make a request for additional support such as an educational psychologist or other support for learning we will ask for more detailed information to allow us to provide the most appropriate support for your family.
-This may include information about family circumstances or medical conditions. - If you wish to participate in activities or support for young people through our youth centres, or through adult learning programmes within the community, we will also ask for your personal information to support your application.
+If you apply for an education service or benefit, such as school transport, free school meals, clothing grant, placing request or EMA, we will also ask for personal information as set out above.
+We will also ask for information about your income for education benefits applications.

+If you make a request for additional support such as an educational psychologist or other support for learning, we will ask for more detailed information to allow us to provide the most appropriate support for your family.
 This may include information about family circumstances or medical conditions.